AVSLab/basilisk/docs/bskReleaseNotes.md

         updated the `orbitalMotion.c/h` support library to have more robust `rv2elem()` and `elem2rv()` functions.
 They now also handle retrograde orbits.
 The manner in covering parabolic cases has changed slightly.
     </li>
     <li>
+        This module implements and tests a Switch Unscented Kalman Filter in order to estimate the sunline direction.
     </li>
 </ul>